Lubbock County Assistance programs.

 Utility and cooling bill assistance - Lubbock is served by two non-profit organizations.
 They can provide repairs to heating or cooling equipment and also direct financial assistance for paying bills as part of the Comprehensive Energy Assistance Program (CEAP).
 There is also a crisis component as well for those lower income families who are faced with a disconnection.
 Read more Lubbock Energy bill help.

 Basic needs, such as clothes and holiday assistance, is provided by regional clothing closets as well as furniture banks.
 Several thrift stores can also help Lubbock County families.
 What is available will change throughout the year as they depend on donations.
 However the non-profits may have free school supplies, work clothes, Christmas gifts and toys for children, free furniture such as beds, and vouchers.
 More on free clothing closets, furniture and school supplies in Lubbock County.

 Housing programs - There are several organizations that focus on homeless and eviction prevention.
 They may offer everything from emergency one time rent help, landlord/tenant mediation or funds to pay a security deposit on a new, low income apartment.
 Find a listing of Lubbock rental assistance agencies.

 The Lubbock County Texas community action agency is made up of multiple organizations that partner together.
 They offer various assistance programs and services including weatherization, which helps save on energy bills.
 The Comprehensive Energy Assistance Program (CEAP) provides cash grants for paying utilities such as electric bills.
 The agency can refer individuals to rental assistance and low income housing too.

 Much of the rental assistance is paid for by the Emergency Solutions Grant.
 However, the agency to call for funds from this ESG program, including for information on security deposits, is the Lubbock Texas based Family Promise (phone 806-744-5035).
-Other Community Development programs include home repairs, help for victims of domestic violence, and energy conservation.
+Other Community Action Agency programs include home repairs, help for victims of domestic violence, and energy conservation.
 Find more details on community action in Lubbock.